Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Phase diagram at

-By inserting Eq. (\ref{eq: upper-t_AM-1}) into Eq. (\ref{eq: upper-t_AM-0}), we obtain the equation for determining $\bar{t}_{\textrm{AM}}$ at fixed $\mu$, which is displayed as the black dashed line in Fig. \ref{fig: Fig-2}(a).
-At the same time, by plugging Eq. (\ref{eq: upper-t_AM-3}) in Eq. (\ref{eq: upper-t_AM-0}), we obtain the equation for determining $\bar{t}_{\textrm{AM}}$ at fixed total particle number, which is displayed as the black dashed line in Fig. \ref{fig: Fig-2}(b).
-With $\bar{t}_{\textrm{AM}}<t_{\textrm{AM, c}}$, the nodal SF phase does exist in both fixed chemical potential and fixed total particle number cases.
-From Fig. \ref{fig: Fig-2}(b), we know SF /nodal SF is preferred for a strong/weak pairing interactions, in accordance with Feiguin \textit{et al.} \citep{Feiguin2009}.
+which is displayed as the black dashed line in Fig. \ref{fig: Fig-1}(a).
+At the same time, by plugging Eq. (\ref{eq: upper-t_AM-3}) in Eq. (\ref{eq: upper-t_AM-0}), we obtain the equation for determining $\bar{t}_{\textrm{AM}}$ at fixed total particle number:

+this curve is above the black line in Fig. \ref{fig: Fig-1}(b).
+Therefore, the nodal SF phase exists in fixed chemical potential case as $\bar{t}_{\textrm{AM}}<t_{\textrm{AM, c}}$, but vanishes in fixed total particle number cases.